LetCompliance

 Service rule: Give the latest CP12 to a new tenant before they move in.
 Give it to existing tenants within 28 days of each annual inspection.

 Penalty for non-service: The HSE can prosecute.
 Maximum fine is unlimited; in serious cases (including a death) 6 months imprisonment is on the table.
-Even short of prosecution, an out-of-date or unserved CP12 invalidates a Section 21 notice and weakens Section 8 grounds 1 / 1A.
+An out-of-date or unserved CP12 does not itself bar a Section 8 claim — the only compliance failure that stops a possession order is deposit non-compliance (on every ground but 7A and 14), but it hands the tenant a disrepair argument and weighs against you on any discretionary ground.

 Proof landlords forget: A copy in your filing cabinet is not service.
 The court wants the moment of delivery.
 Email with a PDF attached and a dated read-receipt (or send via your platform’s audit log) is the cleanest evidence.